Chemoprevention in breast cancer

 Unlike women with a genetic predisposition for developing breast cancer, those with a higher family incidence of breast cancer have a much lower risk.

 This familial risk varies according to the degree of closeness of the affected relatives.

-In women under 50 years the risk is 13-21 % if a first degree relative has breast cancer.
-In women over 50 years the breast cancer risk is 9-11 %.
-In general, the risk of a woman with a family history of breast cancer rarely exceeds 30 %.
+Nevertheless, in women under 50 years the risk is 13-21% ; if a first degree relative has breast cancer.
+And in women over 50 years the breast cancer risk is 9-11%.
+In general, the risk of a woman with a family history of breast cancer rarely exceeds 30%.

 Dietary and environmental factors